openvinotoolkit/open_model_zoo/models/intel/text-to-speech-en-0001/description/text-to-speech-en-0001.md

 ## Use Case and High-Level Description

-This is a speech synthesis composite model that simultaneously reconstruct mel-spectrogram and wave form from text.
-The model generate wave form from symbol sequences separated by space.
+This is a speech synthesis composite model that simultaneously reconstructs mel-spectrogram and wave form from text.
+The model generates wave form from symbol sequences separated by space.
 The model is built on top of the modified ForwardTacotron and modified MelGAN frameworks.

 ## Composite model specification